BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing suitable for a tropical climate.
-Sunscreen, a hat, and sunglasses are essential, as the sun can be intense.
-Comfortable walking shoes are a must, as you'll likely be doing a fair amount of walking, especially if you plan on exploring the island's beaches and hiking trails.
+Pack light, breathable clothing suitable for tropical weather.
+Include swimwear, sunscreen, a hat, and sunglasses.
+Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
+Insect repellent is also recommended, especially if you plan on hiking or spending time outdoors in the evenings.

 Weather Details